PolybrainAI/polybrain-site/README.md

 ## Contribution

 Contributions to this project are welcome.
-While there is no `CONTRIBUTING.md` file currently, please note that one might be added in the future.
-For now, feel free to submit pull requests and raise issues.
+Feel free to submit pull requests and raise issues.

-## Known Issues

-There are currently no known issues with this app.

 ## Documentation